realazthat/snipinator/README.md

         returned.
 Defaults to None.
       escape (bool, optional): Should use HTML entities escaping?
 Defaults to False.
       indent (Union[str, int, None], optional): Should indent?
 By how much, or with what prefix?
 Defaults to None.
       backtickify (Union[bool, str], optional): Should surround with backticks?
         With what language?
 Defaults to False.
-      decomentify (bool, optional): Assuming that you will be using HTML comments around this call, setting this to true will add corresponding comments to uncomment the output.
-This allows you to have the Jinja2 call unmolested by markdown formatters, because they will be inside of a comment section.
+      decomentify (Union[bool, Literal['nl']]): Assuming that you will be using HTML comments around this call, setting this to true will add correspondingcomments to uncomment the output.
+This allows you to have the Jinja2 call unmolested by markdown formatters, because they will be inside of a comment section. "nl" adds additional newlines after the newline delimiters.
 Defaults to False.
       _ctx (_Context): This is used by the system and is not available as an argument.